Accelerating Magnetic Resonance T1\r{ho} Mapping Using Simultaneously Spatial Patch-based and Parametric Group-based Low-rank Tensors (SMART): EXPERIMENT

-Numerical simulations were performed to evaluate the performance of the tissue extraction method.
-The simulated phantom consisted of five tubes with different $\text T_{1\rho}$ values representing five brain regions: putamen, frontal white matter, genu corpus callosum, head of caudate nucleus, and centrum semiovale.
-Two datasets were simulated with the matrix size = $192\times 192$ and TSLs = 1, 20, 40, 60, and 80 ms.
+The numerical phantom consisted of five vials (including 2809 pixels in each vial) with different $\text T_{1\rho}$ values representing five brain regions: putamen, frontal white matter, genu corpus callosum, head of caudate nucleus, and centrum semiovale.
+The numerical phantom was simulated using a bi-exponential model \cite{RN688,RN17} with the following formula to mimic multi-component tissue: